Aka345a/finance-management/prompt.md

 The final output is a single dictionary containing the user's ID and name, all the key metrics, the list of alerts, and the chart data needed to draw the dashboard visualizations.

+#Error Handling and Defensive Programming

+The system must never crash silently or produce output that looks correct but isn't.
+Every failure must be loud, specific, and caught at the right layer.
+Apply these rules without exception throughout the entire pipeline:
+Never cast untrusted data directly to a number.
+Always route it through a safe conversion that replaces unparseable values with zero rather than raising an exception mid-pipeline.
+If the expense DataFrame comes back empty at any point after cleaning — not just before — raise a descriptive error immediately rather than letting the pipeline continue with nothing to work on.
+If predict() is called before train() has been run, raise a runtime error with a message that tells the caller exactly what they did wrong and what they need to do first.
+Every fallback path in the model selection logic must log a warning that names the fallback, explains why it was triggered, and states what the system will do instead — never fall back silently.
+Anomaly detection must handle the zero-standard-deviation edge case explicitly with a named floor constant rather than an inline magic number, and must log when it applies the floor so the behaviour is visible at runtime.
+If a budget record is missing for a given user-month combination, apply the 1.2× fallback and log which user and month triggered it — never apply the fallback silently as a default.
+If writing the JSON report or HTML dashboard to disk fails for any reason, catch the exception, log the full error, and re-raise it with a clear message so the caller knows the output files were not written.
+The overspending_flagged variable and the confidence score must both be fully computed and assigned before either is referenced anywhere else in the profile generator — reference-before-assignment is a runtime error that must be structurally impossible, not just avoided by convention.

 # Constraints (All Must Be Met)

 1. Single entry point.